TalonGrayson/hero-ogler/README.md

 - Once you're in the game, use **Shift + Ctrl + L** to capture the frame
 - You'll find `ogle.obj` in your Homecoming root folder

+Once installed, each time you want to capture a model, just run `HeroOgler.bat` (no admin necessary).
+You may need to close the usual launcher first; I've had mixed results with that.

 A full guide including steps to prep a 3D model for 3D printing, written by [@leeper48](https://forums.homecomingservers.com/profile/54401-leeper48/), can be found here:
 #### [3D Printing City of Heroes Characters Instructions](https://forums.homecomingservers.com/topic/34096-3d-printing-city-of-heroes-characters-instructions)